-ACTING: DON'T STRESS!!!
+Tips for ACTING audition: DON'T STRESS!!!
 Although students should do their very best to prepare, we don’t want this audition to be scary.
 Rather, we want the chance to explore your potential as actors and performers (and we know that there are many different levels of experience).
 The audition panel will look at best effort and a demonstration of potential.

 When performing, remember to imagine the person you’re talking to and look at them when you’re talking.
 Also remember acting is more than saying lines.
 What are you DOING while you’re talking?
 These monologues are intentionally general so you can make creative choices about what’s happening.
 We won’t know what’s happening by listening only to the lines.
 You’ve got to tell the story using your body.

 What to wear: Students should wear comfortable clothing that does not limit their physical movement and follows the requirements of the LRSD dress code.

-For further questions, please contact Spencer.Sutterfield@lrsd.org (501-447-2364).
+further questions? please contact Spencer.Sutterfield@lrsd.org (501-447-2364).